geethika18/kaizala-docs/Articles/Actions/KASClient/generated/enums/kasclient.kasquestiondisplaytype.md

 **DropDown**:  = 0

-*Defined in model/KASQuestionDisplayType.ts:7*

 ___

 <a id="none"></a>

 ###  None

 **None**:  =  -1

-*Defined in model/KASQuestionDisplayType.ts:4*

 ___

 <a id="radiobutton"></a>

 ###  RadioButton

 **RadioButton**:  = 1

-*Defined in model/KASQuestionDisplayType.ts:10*

 ___